FrontierRobotics/pathfinder/docs/mainboard_power_supply.md

 The LT3514 features output voltage tracking and sequencing, programmable frequency, programmable undervoltage lockout, and a power good pin to indicate when all ouputs are in regulation.

 Channel 3 has the highest current rating, and thus will be used to supply the Raspberry Pi and 5V bus.
 Channel 1, at 1A, will supply the 3.3V bus.
-Channel 4 will supply the 5V critical bus for power monitoring and smart shutdown/startup circuitry.
-Channels 1 and 3 will be controlled by the power monitoring circuit.
-Channel 4 will always be on.
+Channel 4 will supply the 5V critical bus for the mainboard power monitor.
+Channels 1 and 3 will be selectively disabled by the mainboard power monitor circuit during shutdown or low power scenarios.
+Channel 4 will always be on, supplying the power monitor in standby.
 By that nature, EN/UVLO will always be enabled as well to ensure constant operation.

 ## FB Resistor Network